 A medium-sized pallid and delicately-patterned sandgrouse.
 Pale and sandy overall.
-Males have a subtle pattern on upperparts while females are thinly spotted.
+Note male’s silver-gray eyebrow and orange cheek and throat.
+Female has a paler version of the male’s pattern, as well as a speckled nape and chest.
 Lacks breast bands, unlike Pin-tailed and Black-bellied Sandgrouse.
-Spotted Sandgrouse has an elongated rear compared to the similar Crowned Sandgrouse’s medium-length pin-tail projections.
-In flight note the strong contrast in its two-toned underwings.
+Very similar to Crowned Sandgrouse, but note the present species’ tail filaments and different facial pattern.
+Note the strong contrast in two-toned underwings when in flight.
 Flight call is a characteristic “Waka!
 Waka!”
 Favors sandy or stony desert plains where it breeds on the ground.
-Congregates to drink in waterholes in the morning, often flies long distances back and forth in large flocks.
+Congregates to drink in waterholes in the morning, often flying back and forth over long distances in large flocks.